PepperDev/x-shooter/README.md

 	$ make

-So, if everything goes well the binary file will appear in the current folder, follow the command to play:
+So, if everything goes well the binary file will appear in the *bin* folder, follow the command to play:

-	$ ./x-shooter
+	$ ./bin/x-shooter